 Smartphones and tablets running iOS and Android are potentially vulnerable to these attacks.
-All modern smartphones are based on ARM processor designs though some chip vendors, such as Qualcomm, and phone manufacturers, including Apple, modify these designs for inclusion in their products.
+All modern smartphones are based on ARM processor designs.
+However, some chip vendors such as Qualcomm, and phone manufacturers including Apple, modify these designs for inclusion in their products.
 While the extent of vulnerability to the two attacks is significantly less than on Intel cores, many ARM designs are vulnerable.

 What you need to do

 Android Security updates for December 2017 and January 2018 include patches to protect against Meltdown and Spectre.
 Unfortunately, these updates only become available for individual phone models when manufacturers make them available in the coming months.
 In the meantime, the usual advice to end-users is to avoid sideloading apps, not to visit suspicious websites and not to click on links received from unknown sources.

 Information Security professionals understand that blind faith in the built-in security architecture of any computer system is never warranted.
 This is one reason why a strategy of layered protections, also known as defense in depth, is appropriate.
 For enterprises, Corrata Mobile Threat Defense is part of a defense in depth strategy designed to protect against just this kind of vulnerability.
 Corrata has a range of specific features which provide protection against previously unknown vulnerabilities: